markusb/esp-dmx/README.md

                             +-----+

-            MAX485:	1 Rx      vcc 8
+            MAX485:	1 Rx      vcc 8  -> Wemos D1 3V3 power
-		        2 RxEn   outb 7
+		        2 RxEn   outb 7  -> DMX fixture
-		        3 TxEn   outa 6
+	 Wemod D1 D1 <- 3 TxEn   outa 6  -> DMX fixture
-		        4 Tx      gnd 5
+	 Wemod D1 D4 <- 4 Tx      gnd 5  -> Wemos D1 Gnd

-There is also a schematics among the files
+There is a schematic diagram and a wriring example among the files.

+Some remarks:

+- There is a prototype board for the D1 on which the Max485 fits nicely
+- I don't use a 120 Ohm termination resistor as it is not necessary with the short cable length within the fixture itself and would require to be disconnected if the fixture cabled conventionally.

 # ToDo